cose-wg/draft-ietf-cose-hash-envelope/draft-steele-cose-hash-envelope.md

 This document defines new COSE header parameters for signaling a payload as an output of a hash function.
 This mechanism enables faster validation as access to the original payload is not required for signature validation.
-Additionally, hints of the detached payload's content format and availability are defined providing optional discovery of the original payload content.
+Additionally, hints of the detached payload's content format and availability are defined providing references to optional discovery mechanisms that can help to find original payload content.

 --- middle